-At Convey Law, we understand that losing a loved one is a time of immense difficulty and hardship and the onset of legal issues can add undue stress to the situation.
-Our solicitors will guide you through the process of estate administration by explaining your responsibilities and liabilities, obtaining formal administration such as Probate or Letters of Administration from the High Court, managing assets, paying off any estate debts, filing tax returns and distributing estate assets to the beneficiaries.
+At Convey Law, our estate lawyers understand that losing a loved one is a time of immense difficulty and hardship and the onset of legal issues can add undue stress to the situation.
+Our estate team will guide you through the process of estate administration by explaining your responsibilities and liabilities, obtaining formal administration such as Probate or Letters of Administration from the High Court, managing assets, paying off any estate debts, filing tax returns and distributing estate assets to the beneficiaries.

-Our solicitors bring sensitivity and compassion to each case and provide you with the efficient service needed to swiftly handle both simple and complicated estate matters with ease.
+Our estate lawyers bring sensitivity and compassion to each case and provide you with the efficient service needed to swiftly handle both simple and complicated estate matters with ease.

 We advise on: